cpc/hipcl/README.md

    (currently these are mapped to OpenCL variants with default rounding mode)
  * __shfl and various special functions.
 Some may be possible to implement via subgroups in opencl 2.0

-Not yet implemented features:

- * Statically sized shared memory works, but dynamic shared memory is not yet implemented

 ### Host runtime API ###